 Usually European universities and higher schools organize enrollment, acceptance of documents and applications remotely at least a year before the expected start of education.
 The deadlines (quite strict) are also established for scholarship programs, grants, discounts, language tests and additional entrance examinations.

 Have you decided to get a higher education in Europe?
 Right choice!
 It remains to be prepared so as to pass a difficult and long procedure of enrollment with the minimum expenditure of forces, time and resources.

-We always recommend Russian students to take preliminary preparatory courses aimed at developing subject, academic and linguistic knowledge.
+SMAPSE experts always recommend foreign students to take preliminary preparatory courses aimed at developing subject, academic and linguistic knowledge.
 The reasons for enrolling in the preliminary course are several:

 - Requires a high level of language